Who is a Animator?

 Min 45 Hours

-Usually, animators work about seven-eight hours per day and up to 12 hours in case of a major project.
+Usually, in a career as animator, one works about seven-eight hours per day and up to 12 hours in case of a major project.
 The working hours vary from organization to organization.
-Jobs shift off an animator is both full-time as well as part-time and there are more part-time workers than full-time employees according to a study.
+Jobs shift of an illustrator is both full-time as well as part-time and there are more part-time workers than full-time employees according to a study.

 How to become a Animator?